 |Price||It is fixed by the investment banks at the time of issue, after sufficient discussion with the management.||The price depends on demand and supply forces or the security in the market.|

 |Alternate name||New Issue Market (NIM)||Aftermarket|

-This has been a guide to Primary market vs secondary market.
-Here we discuss the top 9 differences between Primary and Secondary market along with infographics and comparison table.
+This article has been a guide to the Primary Market vs. Secondary Market.
+Here we discuss the top 9 differences between them along with infographics and a comparison table.
 You may also have a look at the following articles –